emilyvertosick/Statistics-Course/docs/03-week3.md

 ##             0.8981078             0.9618539
 ```

 The first variable, "marker", is the continuous endpoint that you are comparing by the two groups of the second variable, "trt" (Drug vs Placebo).
-Next, you are telling R to get the data from the dataset called "trial". `paired = FALSE` indicates that, in this case, the observations in each group are independent - the marker values come from different people in each group.
+Next, you are telling R to get the data from the dataset called "trial". `paired = FALSE` indicates that you want to perform an "unpaired" test.
 The last option (`var.equal = TRUE`) tells the `t.test` function to treat the two variances as being equal.
 For this course, you will need to include this option in two-group `t.test` commands but you do not need to know specific details about this concept.

-A paired test, for example, comparing a person's blood pressure taken before and after an intervention.
+A "paired" test would be used for comparing blood pressure taken before and after an intervention, for example, because you are looking at two observations on the same patient.

 <!-- Note: Don't need to specify "var.equal = TRUE" for paired tests, as this is the default, but I thought it might be easier to be consistent across all. -->